longreadclub/longreadclub.github.io/mountain-protocol.md

 title: Rocky Mountain adventures in Genomic DNA
 permalink: /mountain-protocol/
 layout: default
+author: jtyson
 ---

 **Rocky Mountain adventures in Genomic DNA sample preparation, ligation protocol optimisation / simplification and Ultra long read generation**

-So been a while since I posted on the community so a bit of catching up to do…..:o).
+_John Tyson (Snutch Lab, UBC, Vancouver, BC, Canada)_

 We have been playing quite a bit with native genomic DNA sequencing for a project we have running on Epigenetic modifications of Rat models of neurological disease.
 While we are still rapidly iterating on tweaks etc. to some new protocols around increasing our production efficiency of ultra-long reads (100kb+) using LSK109 ligation kit